Vienna School of Art History: Idealist art history

-After the early deaths of Riegl and Wickhoff, one of the art-historical positions at the University was filled by Max Dvořák, who at first continued the tradition of his predecessors.
+After the early deaths of Riegl and Wickhoff, one of the art-historical positions at the university was filled by Max Dvořák, who at first continued the tradition of his predecessors.
 However, Dvořák's interest gradually turned towards issues of content; that is, to precisely those issues that, for Riegl, were not the object of art history.
 Dvořák, in part influenced by the contemporary expressionist movement in German painting, developed a deep appreciation for the unclassical formal qualities of Mannerism.
 Dvořák's idealistic method, which would later be termed "Kunstgeschichte als Geistesgeschichte" ("art history as intellectual history"), found its most committed champions in Hans Tietze and Otto Benesch.

 Structuralist art history

 Dvořák also died young, and in 1922 Julius von Schlosser was appointed as his successor.
 Schlosser embodied the type of the classical, humanistic scholar, and nourished a deep attachment to the art and culture of Italy throughout his life.
 He was a close friend of the Italian philosopher Benedetto Croce and of Karl Vossler, a Munich-based professor of the Romance languages, under whose influence he developed an art-historical method based on philological models.
 He drew a distinction between the "Stilgeschichte" ("style-history") of brilliant artists and their unique creations, and the "Sprachgeschichte" ("language-history") of the fine arts, which latter embraced the entire spectrum of artistic creation.
-Among those to emerge from Schlosser's school, besides Ernst Gombrich, were Hans Sedlmayr and Otto Pächt, who in the 1930s founded art-historical "structuralism."
+Among those to emerge from Schlosser's school, besides Fritz Saxl, Ernst Gombrich and Otto Kurz, were Hans Sedlmayr and Otto Pächt, who in the 1930s founded art-historical "structuralism."
 Their methodology was described by Meyer Schapiro as the "New Vienna School"; it has also been described as the "Second Vienna School."